moveit/moveit/moveit_ros/moveit_servo/README.md

 #### Running Tests

-Run tests from the jog\_arm folder:
+Run tests from the moveit\_servo folder:

     catkin run_tests --no-deps --this